 Currently, we use Catalent and Ajinomoto as our source of supply for manufacturing clinical supply of our lead product candidates, CUE-101 and CUE-102.
-If we experience multiple successive batch failures, or if supply from Catalent and Ajinomoto is otherwise interrupted, there could be a significant disruption in our product candidates supply.
+If we experience multiple successive batch failures, or if supply from Catalent and Ajinomoto is otherwise interrupted, there could be a significant disruption in our drug product candidates supply.
 Any alternative vendor would need to be qualified through an IND supplement, which could result in delay of our clinical trials of CUE-101 and CUE-102.
+On February 5, 2024, Catalent entered into a merger agreement under which Novo Holdings will acquire Catalent.
+The parties to the merger expected the acquisition to be completed towards the end of 2024.
+While we have been in communications with Catalent, and as of the filing of this report we are not aware of any delays or interruptions related to our agreements with Catalent as a result of the merger, we cannot guarantee that there will not be delays or interruptions in the future.

-The manufacturing processes for CUE-101 and CUE-102 and our other drug product candidates are complex, and it may difficult or impossible to finalize appropriate processes for the scaled manufacture of the drug product candidates.
+The manufacturing processes for CUE-101 and CUE-102 and our other drug product candidates are complex, and it may be difficult or impossible to finalize appropriate processes for the scaled manufacture of the drug product candidates.
 These factors could cause the delay of clinical trials, regulatory submissions, required approvals or commercialization of any of our drug product candidates; cause us to incur higher costs; or prevent us from commercializing them successfully.
 Furthermore, if our suppliers fail to deliver the required clinical or commercial quantities of active pharmaceutical ingredient on a timely basis and at commercially reasonable prices and we are unable to secure one or more replacement suppliers capable of production at a substantially equivalent cost, our clinical trials may be delayed.